TechRioVA/luma-branting-photo-tool/README.md

 5. Optionally add a caption manually, or tap "Suggest caption with AI" for an auto-generated one.
 6. Download the branded photo(s).

 No installation, build step, or server required on the frontend — it's a self-contained HTML file that runs entirely in the browser.

+## Installing as an app (PWA)

-On mobile or desktop, it can also be installed as an app straight from the browser (e.g. "Add to Home screen" on Android/iOS, or the install icon in Chrome/Edge) — no APK needed.
+This tool is a Progressive Web App and can be installed straight from the browser — no APK, no app store:

+* **Desktop (Chrome/Edge):** click the install icon in the address bar, or the "⛶ Fullscreen" bar's install prompt if shown.
+* **Android (Chrome):** menu → "Install app" or "Add to Home screen."
+* **iOS (Safari):** Share button → "Add to Home Screen."

+Once installed, it opens in its own standalone window (no browser address bar) with a custom splash screen, app icon, and favicon, and works offline for previously loaded assets thanks to a service worker (`sw.js`).

+**Note:** manifest/icon/splash changes only apply to *new* installs — if you're testing changes, uninstall the existing app first, then reinstall.

 ## Tech

-- **Frontend:** Plain HTML, CSS, and JavaScript using the Canvas API for image compositing, plus JSZip (loaded via CDN) for batch ZIP downloads.
+* **Frontend:** Plain HTML, CSS, and JavaScript using the Canvas API for image compositing, plus JSZip (loaded via CDN) for batch ZIP downloads.
+* **PWA:** `manifest.json` defines the app identity, icons, and theme/background colors; `sw.js` is a service worker that caches core assets (with per-file error handling, so one missing asset never blocks install) for offline use and installability.
-- **AI captioning backend:** A Google Apps Script Web App (`Code.gs`, included in this repo as a backup) proxies caption requests to the Gemini API.
+* **AI captioning backend:** A Google Apps Script Web App (`Code.gs`, included in this repo as a backup) proxies caption requests to the Gemini API.
 It requires a `GEMINI_API_KEY` set in the script's Script Properties — this is never stored in the code itself.
 The `.gs` file here is a backup copy; the live version is deployed separately through Google Apps Script.

 ## Status